ZTiKnl/sara/README.md

 aplay test.wav
 ```
 Anything on support beyond this should be requested at alsa/festival/linux forums I guess.

+### Other issues:
+none so far...
+Just a reminder:
+* the voice module works, but responses are NOT connected to it (yet)
+  this is because it is very annoying when testing to constantly hear things
+* the speech recognition module works, but only displays onscreen, and does not process it (yet)
+  this is because it is very annoying when testing to be interrupted because voice picks up something unintended

 ### Plugins:
 These are created using (at least) 2 files: